Locate-Then-Examine: Grounded Region Reasoning Improves Detection of AI-Generated Images: Robustness Against Degradations

 \section{Robustness Against Degradations}

-We evaluate the robustness on MagniFake under four common degradations: JPEG compression at 80\% and 30\% quality, random cropping, and 0.5$\times$ downsampling (Table~\ref{tab:robustness}).
+We evaluate the robustness on TRACE dataset under four common degradations: JPEG compression at 80\% and 30\% quality, random cropping, and 0.5$\times$ downsampling (Table~\ref{tab:robustness}).
 All methods exhibit performance drops relative to clean images, with the extent varying across perturbations and models.

-ZoomIn attains the highest accuracy in every setting and the best IoU among methods that produce localization, with modest declines across degradations (IoU: 0.355 at JPEG~80\%, 0.347 at JPEG~30\%, 0.346 under downsampling, and 0.306 with random cropping).
+LTE attains the highest accuracy in every setting and the best IoU among methods that produce localization, with modest declines across degradations (IoU: 0.355 at JPEG~80\%, 0.347 at JPEG~30\%, 0.346 under downsampling, and 0.306 with random cropping).
 Random cropping is most detrimental to localization quality, while heavy JPEG compression tends to reduce classification accuracy the most for several baselines.
 Among the baselines, DIRE consistently produces the best results, followed by AntifakePrompt and CommunityForensics, whereas all VLM-based methods show good robustness against JPEG compression.
 Downsampling by 50\% affects the performance across the models nonuniformly.

-These results indicate that, despite relatively strong robustness, current detectors remain sensitive to common real-world degradations, while VLM-based methods have a lower rate, suggesting opportunities for improvement via degradation-aware training, stronger invariances, and reduced reliance on dataset-specific biases.
+These results indicate that, despite relatively strong detection accuracy, most current detectors remain sensitive to common real-world degradations, while VLM-based methods have a lower rate, suggesting opportunities for improvement via degradation-aware training, stronger invariances, and reduced reliance on dataset-specific biases.